When does Metropolized Hamiltonian Monte Carlo provably outperform Metropolis-adjusted Langevin algorithm?: Introduction

 Our results only require isoperimetry and can deal with target distributions without assuming log-concavity.
 To compare with the existing work in the log-concave sampling setting, we translate our results and summarize them high accuracy sampling in Table~\ref{tab:1}.
 In the log-concave sampling setting, we assume that the target density is $\mparam$-strongly log-concave and $\Lparam$-log-smooth.
 Our results require an additional assumption that the target density is $\SSC \Lparam^{\frac32}$-Hessian Lipschitz in Frobenius norm (also called strongly Hessian Lipschitz), with $\SSC$ assumed to be constant for simplicity.
 In this setting, the target density satisfies an isoperimetric inequality with coefficient $\mparam^{\frac12}$.

 The rest of paper is structured as follows.
 Section~\ref{sec:preliminaries} provides background information on Markov chains, the basics of Hamiltonian Monte Carlo and our main assumption on the target density.
 In Section~\ref{sec:main_results}, we present our main result, followed by a proof that assumes the proposal overlap bound and the acceptance rate control.
-In Section~\ref{sec:proposal_overlap} and Section~\ref{sec:acceptance}, we demonstrate the novel technical contributions for the proposal overlap bound and the acceptance rate control respectively.
-Finally, in Section~\ref{sec:examples}, we provide examples of target densities that satisfy our main assumption, and we discuss the implications of our findings.
+Section \ref{sec:proposal_overlap} bounds the proposal overlap.
+In Section \ref{sec:acceptance}, we highlight our novel proof techniques to control the acceptance rate control.
+Finally, in Section~\ref{sec:examples}, we provide examples of target densities that satisfy our assumptions, and we discuss the implications of our findings.